floofydoug/learningPythonAndFlask/README.md

 ### notes

-Just wanted to give you a quick update.
-I flew back a couple hours ago from Seattle.
-I was a lot more involved in the family processions than I thought and I haven't gotten to spend as much time on this task as I would've liked.
-I"ll keep my word and still submit what I have by the end of day tomorrow, using whatever time I have left after my day job.
-However, it may not be complete.

 After 2 hours, I do have some takeaways, though.

 -I should use the built in sqlite3 for efficiency.
 Don't bother with PSQL.